micmejia/bible-dump/AMPC/Luke/Luke 1.md

-But they had no child, for Elizabeth was barren; and both were [^i]far advanced in years.
+But they had no child, for Elizabeth was barren; and both were far advanced in years.